nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 After exchanging gear and reflaking the rope to get Peter on top, we continue.
-Though I'd been eager to take this lead, a sustained, hand-sized splitter flanked by chicken-heads, I was, by this point, both physically and mentally unfit to so.
+Though I'd been eager to take this lead, a sustained, hand-sized splitter flanked by chicken-heads, dehydration had rendered me physically and mentally unfit for it.

 With a decade of crack experience and quadruples of #1s and #2s, Peter floated up the face, and it was soon my turn to follow.
 Slightly delirious, I